 Housing deposit: Every spring, continuing students must pay a nonrefundable $200 housing deposit in order to pick up their housing contract and select housing for the upcoming year.
 The housing deposit for the 2019-2020 year is due April 8, 2019.
 Click here for information on how to pay the housing deposit.
 A housing deposit hold is placed on your housing contract until the deposit has been paid.
 This hold DOES NOT impact class registration.

-- Register for Classes: Students must be registered for their 2017-2018 classes in order to pick up their housing contract and participate in housing selection.
+Register for Classes: Students must be registered for their 2019-2020 classes in order to pick up their housing contract and participate in housing selection.
 Please note that there are designated registration times that will affect when you can register for classes.
-Also be sure that you do not have any holds on your account that would hinder you from doing this on time.
+Also, be sure that you do not have any holds on your account that would hinder you from doing this on time.

-- Contract: You may pick up your contract during spring term from the Campus Life Office or at other locations as advertised.
-Please DO NOT arrive at housing selection without your contract.
+Contract: You may pick up your contract during spring term from the Residential Education and Housing Office or at other locations as advertised.
+Please DO NOT arrive at housing selection WITHOUT your contract.
 You CANNOT pick housing without it.
 Once you have submitted your housing contract at housing selection, that is your housing assignment, and the contract and lottery number cannot be used again.

-- Lottery Number: Computer generated lottery numbers are randomly assigned to all students by class standing.
-Class standing is generated based on terms completed at Lawrence** at the end of winter term.
-The completion of at least 7 terms is considered “senior” standing; at least 4 terms is considered “junior” standing; and less than 4 terms is considered “sophomore” standing.
+Lottery Number: Computer-generated lottery numbers are randomly assigned to all students by class standing.
+Class standing is generated based on terms completed at Lawrence** at the end of Winter Term.
+The completion of at least seven terms is considered “senior” standing; at least four terms is considered “junior” standing; and less than four terms is considered “sophomore” standing.
 Lottery numbers appear on students' housing contracts.
 Lottery number ranges: